MatteoOrlandini/Object-Oriented-Programming-Exam/README.md

 >"message": "Incorrect JSON body"

-This  message is also printed if the user writes a wrong key li
+This  message is also printed if the user writes a wrong key like "fieldNam" instead of "fieldName".

  - Stats features